China, supply chain issues hurt Beiersdorf adhesives unit's outlook

 FRANKFURT, April 28 (Reuters) - Beiersdorf BEIG.DE, the maker of Nivea skin care products and Tesa glue, cut the forecast for full-year sales at its adhesives unit on Thursday due to extensive lockdowns in China and ongoing supply chain issues in the automotive industry.

+The Tesa adhesives unit, which serves the electronics and automotive markets and accounts for about a fifth of Beiersdorf sales, had been the group's fastest-growing business in 2021 thanks to growth in the Chinese electronics business.

-It said it now expects the Tesa adhesives unit to grow sales in the low to mid single-digit range in 2022, compared to its previous forecast for growth at a mid single-digit range, due to the recent COVID-19 surge at its most important market in China.
+However, the recent COVID-19 surge in China hurt the unit's growth in the first quarter, and Beiersdorf said it now expects Tesa to grow sales in the low to mid single-digit range in 2022, compared to its previous target for mid single-digit growth.

+"I think the second quarter will be a challenging quarter," Chief Financial Officer Astrid Hermann told a news conference.

+"The electronics business in Asia, so much of it is centered around Shanghai.
+Reading the news, you will see a lot of the electronics business there is impacted.
+We have to see how we weather that and how we can rebound in the second half," she said.

 Beiersdorf also confirmed its preliminary first-quarter results published on April 8 and targets for its consumer goods unit announced on March 1.